Finalists for Belmont & WA Small Business Awards

 Apart from the continuous stream of acronyms, this is really good news for anyone involved with website accessibility.
-This of course includes those organisations (most of us) with websites, those who are involved with testing them to see if they comply with WCAG 2.0, government and eventually, the users of those websites.
+This of course includes those organizations (most of us) with websites, those who are involved with testing them to see if they comply with WCAG 2.0, the government, and eventually, the users of those websites.
 Read more about WCAG-EM.

 Website Accessibility in Western Australian Public Libraries

-Site accessibility which attempt to ensure that everyone has the same opportunities to use materials published on the World Wide Web (Web).
+Site accessibility attempts to ensure that everyone has the same opportunities to use materials published on the World Wide Web (Web).
 This article provides a summation of the research conducted into the accessibility of public library websites in Western Australia.
-A discussion is provided of the website audit methods used and results obtained.
-The research demonstrates the level of compliance with Australian and International standards as well as results of surveys used to determine the perceived willingness to comply with those standards, barriers to compliance and benefits of an accessible website.
+A discussion is provided of the website audit methods used and the results obtained.
+The research demonstrates the level of compliance with Australian and International standards as well as the results of surveys used to determine the perceived willingness to comply with those standards, barriers to compliance, and benefits of an accessible website.
 Read the full article about Website Accessibility in Western Australian Public Libraries

 Web accessibility issues with Blackboard at Edith Cowan University